 Miss Budden asked the dentist if he would take out two teeth that were causing her pain.
 After an examination he found that the pain was resulting from a lower tooth and agreed to extract it.
 She asked for gas, and from her healthy appearance he had no hesitation in administering it.

-Within half a minute Alice was thoroughly unconscious and Mr Miller proceeded to remove the tooth, throughout which operation her breathing was normal.
+Within half a minute Annie was thoroughly unconscious and Mr Miller proceeded to remove the tooth, throughout which operation her breathing was normal.

 She quickly recovered consciousness after the procedure was complete, but the dentist then noticed a slight pallor down each side of her nostrils and she began breathing spasmodically.